 In practice, even in the best of times, those checks and balances were never perfect.
 But even if, individually, they were imperfect, collectively, they have been effective.

 Most obviously, we have had several changes of government during the last 40 years.
-Voters have been able to act as a check on government.

 And the other checks and balances have also had important effects: many pieces of legislation have been effectively amended by Parliamentary scrutiny either in the Commons or the Lords or both; judicial review has, for example, overturned the illegal proroguing of parliament; press outcry over use of medical cannabis caused the ban to be reviewed; the poll tax riots, though not entirely peaceful, forced a change in policy; and the Electoral Commission was able to highlight illegality during the Brexit referendum and impose (admittedly inadequate) fines.